WeiChen3690/STKG-PLM/README.md

 ## Method:
 ### Prepare data
-Put the raw datasets `TKY.txt`,  `GWL.txt` or `IST.txt` in the folder `./datasets/Foursquare_*`,  which are renamed from e real-world datasets of Foursquare platform.
+Put the raw datasets `TKY.txt` or `IST.txt` in the folder `./datasets/Foursquare_*`,  which are renamed from e real-world datasets of Foursquare platform.
+Specifically, you need to put the `sample_POIs.txt` and `sample_Checkins.txt` in `./datasets/Foursquare_GWL` as the sampled raw data from Austin with `sample_gwl.py`.

 In each data folder, there is also a text file `time_dict.txt`, which is used to construct temporal prompt.

-It should be noted that you also need to put the `sample_POIs.txt` and `sample_Checkins.txt` in `Foursquare_GWL` as the raw data of Gowalla.

 Select the dataset when processing raw data：
 ```shell